-Employees may choose to waive or continue extended health, dental and medical benefits and any Optional Life or Voluntary AD&D (if they are otherwise entitled to these benefits) during their non-working period.
-If an employee chooses to continue coverage for these benefits during their non-working period, he/she will be responsible for 100% of premiums.
+Employees may choose to waive or continue all eligible benefits during their non-working period.
+If an employee chooses to continue coverage for these benefits during their non-working period, they will be responsible for 100% of premiums.

 Ongoing part-time specified term employees with regular appointments of less than 17.5 hours per week (35 hours bi-weekly) will be provided with 6% in lieu of benefits, payable on each bi-weekly pay.